kalekdev/uni/semester-1/nus-1/notes.typ

 Magnetic fields can be observed using ferromagnetic shavings or a compass, which are also magnetic dipoles and therefore align themselves tangentially along field lines.
 This also implies that they slightly affect the magnetic field itself, meaning smaller shavings are more accurate for visualizing the field.
 Ferrofluid is a good alternative.

+Magnetic dipoles can also be created by a current loops.
+This is seen at the atomic level, as the spin of elementary particles / electrons in orbitals lead to dipoles, meaning single atoms can be influenced by magnetic fields.
+Do not forget to use conventional current when applying this model to electron orbits!

 By convention, magnetic field lines around dipoles point from north to south:
 #figure(
   image("images/magnetic-fields.png", width: 40%),